sens/BigRiverEssence.jl/README.md

 ## Description

-This package provides efficient implementations of matrix decomposition and multivariate dimension reduction methods, including Principal Component Analysis (PCA)[^1], Sparse Principal Component Analysis (SPCA)[^2], Penalized Matrix Decomposition (PMD)[^2], Canonical Correlation Analysis (CCA)[^3], Sparse Canonical Correlation Analysis (SCCA)[^4], Joint and Individual Variation Explained (JIVE)[^5], Sparse Partial Least Squares Discriminant Analysis (SPLSDA)[^6][^7], and Partial Least Squares Kernel Regression (PLSkern)[^8].
+> **Why “Essence”?** The name reflects the package’s goal of reducing large, high-dimensional data matrices to their essential structure through matrix decomposition and dimension reduction.

+BigRiverEssence provides different methods for capturing the essential structure of high-dimensional data matrices.
+It provides a broad range of methods, from standard techniques to specialized algorithms for sparse, supervised, and integrative analyses.

-These methods are useful for extracting low-dimensional structure from high-dimensional data, identifying sparse latent components, and analyzing shared and individual variation across multiple datasets.
-The package is intended for high-dimensional applications such as high-throughput biological data.
+These methods can be used to extract low-dimensional structure, identify sparse latent components, and characterize shared and dataset-specific variation across multiple data sources.
+The package is designed for high-dimensional applications, particularly high-throughput biological and omics data.

-The core routines rely on matrix operations for fast computation and are designed to support exploratory data analysis, feature extraction, and integrative analysis of complex datasets.
+The core routines are implemented with computational efficiency in mind, with an emphasis on reducing memory usage and unnecessary allocations.
+They rely primarily on optimized matrix operations to support fast exploratory data analysis, feature extraction, supervised dimension reduction, and integrative analysis of complex datasets.

+The package currently includes the following methods:

+* Principal Component Analysis (PCA)[^1]
+* Sparse Principal Component Analysis (SPCA)[^2]
+* Penalized Matrix Decomposition (PMD)[^2]
+* Canonical Correlation Analysis (CCA)[^3]
+* Sparse Canonical Correlation Analysis (SCCA)[^4]
+* Joint and Individual Variation Explained (JIVE)[^5]
+* Partial Least Squares Discriminant Analysis (PLSDA)[^6]
+* Sparse Partial Least Squares Discriminant Analysis (SPLSDA)[^7][^8]
+* Partial Least Squares Kernel Regression (PLSkern)[^9]

 ## Installation